hazelcast/hazelcast-jet/site/docs/enterprise/management-center.md

 ---
 title: Management Center
-description: Work with Hazelcast Jet Management Center
+description: Install Hazelcast Jet Management Center
 ---

 Hazelcast Jet Enterprise comes with a management center which can be